-Chris is on the Attorney General's C Panel of Junior Counsel.
+Chris is on the Attorney General's B Panel of Civil Counsel to the Crown.

 Maintains a broad practice and advises on employment, tax, sport and commercial matters.
 He is widely praised for his intellectual acuity, good client service and strong work ethic.
 "He's very good, extremely bright and good at assimilating documents.
 An effective cross-examiner and a good all-rounder."
 Successfully defended a disability discrimination claim brought against British Airways which had serious implications for the airline's relocation policy. - Employment, Chambers UK 2016